4917EDSS/2015repo/README.md

 ##Classes
 - All class names must be named with a capital letter first.
 - File names should match class name exactly without their ```.h``` or ```.cpp``` extensions
-- Memeber variables should only be private and camelcase.
+- Member variables should only be private and camelcase.
 - Public functions must start with a capital letter
 - Private functions must start with a lowercase letter
 - All ```.h``` files should have an ```#ifndef``` of the form ```ClassName_H```.